-You can use the Redundant OS Control screen to set the redundant OS info for redundant OS control.
-It enables you to set up a physical recovery disk on your system.
+In the Redundant OS Control screen you can set the redundant OS information.
+This enables you to set up a physical recovery disk on the system.

 Viewing Redundant OS Control

 To view the Redundant OS Control screen, perform the following steps: